A pipe and cable detector is a must if you are planning on drilling, chasing into your interior walls, or drilling into the ground.

 When hiring pipe and cable locators, you need the correct model to detect what is necessary.

-If drilling the ground, a cable detector with strike depth which can detect buried pipes and utilities is a must.
+If drilling outdoors or into the ground, you'll need a cable detector with strike depth capability.
+This can detect buried pipes and utilities such as gas pipes, power cables, and water mains.

 How to Use a Cable Detector

-Every cable detector will have a slightly different methodology, so it is really important to read and understand the instructions for your specific model.
+Every cable detector works slightly differently, so it's really important to read and understand the instructions for your specific model.
+However, the general process below applies to most models.

 To take a reading, follow the below: